Prashant-Kamboj/carbon-graphs/docs/helpers/Eventline.md

 # Eventline

+Eventline is a doted line which can be used to show so some event occuring at a specific time.

+Eventline is different from dateline as it has a style property to change the style of the line to make it a doted line.

 If Eventline is provided then the `value` property is mandatory.

 When using Eventline with graph then `x axis type` must be **timeseries** it is mandatory.